How to Write a Heartfelt Maid of Honor Speech for Your Sister

 Deciding on the Length

 Aim for a speech duration between three to five minutes.
 This length is sufficient to express heartfelt sentiments without losing the attention of the audience.
-Keeping speeches under five minutes ensures they remain engaging and concise while allowing time for other important elements of the wedding reception.
+Time yourself reading your speech aloud, reading silently is always faster than speaking.
+Adding 30 seconds to your timed reading accounts for pauses, audience laughter, and the natural slowing that happens when you're emotional.

 Outlining the Structure